 I’m not quite sure how it happened.
 After all, I simply went up one mountain to see the view beyond it.
 Then, I saw a wide clear stream that seemed to disappear into the side of the opposing mountain and I went just a little bit further, to capture the beauty of it with my camera.
-It was however, at that point, that I looked up at the mountain I thought Ihad just walked down, and realized, it didn’t quite look the same.
+It was, however, at that point, that I looked up at the mountain I thought I had just walked down, and realized, it didn’t quite look the same.
 There were actually several mountains side by side that all looked the same.

 I took what I thought was a good guess and headed up the mountain.
 Wrong choice!
-When I got to the top, all I could see was more mountains that looked the same and looked different at the same time.
-Besides that, the forest trees were so tall, I couldn't (and pardon the pun) see the forest for the trees.
+When I got to the top, all I could see were more mountains that looked the same and looked different at the same time.
+Besides that, the forest trees were so tall that I couldn't (and pardon the pun) see the forest for the trees.
 I was lost.
-All I knew was that the original road I came up on was headed west, and that I had taken a right off of that to the quartz quarry.
-Luckily, I looked up into the sky and found a solution that helped lead me out and into the right direction, It was an airplane.
+All I knew was that the original road I came upon was headed west and that I had taken a right off of that to the quartz quarry.
+Luckily, I looked up into the sky and found a solution that helped lead me out and in the right direction, It was an airplane.
 Actually, it was a jet.
 A jet that was flying from south to east, a normal flight pattern from the Denver Airport that I was familiar with.
 From my vantage point, it was flying away from me and climbing, meaning, I was facing east.
 A quick deduction told me I was following a parallel course from where I needed to be.
 I would have walked well into the night had I continued my current path.
 I made an abrupt right turn and ended up close to where I had started.
 It took me right to the road, not far from where my Jeep was parked.

 Below are some other things I could have tried, and much, much better.
 Maybe you can try them if you decide to get lost from time to time, like me.